-This month, I visited Schwangau, where the two Ludwig II castles are: Neuschwanstein and Hohenschwangau.
-As I’d already visited Neuschwanstein 2 Octobers ago, I visited Schloß Hohenschwangau, the summer residence of Ludwig II’s parents, and later, that of his uncle, who acted as regent for his younger brother, the mentally ill King Otto.
+The next morning, we rose early to check out Schwangau, where the two Ludwig II castles were: Neuschwanstein and Hohenschwangau.
+As I’d already visited Neuschwanstein 2 Octobers ago, we visited Schloß Hohenschwangau, the summer residence of Ludwig II’s parents, and later, that of his uncle, who acted as regent for his younger brother, the mentally ill King Otto.
 There were only 3 floors for public viewing: the main foyer with fireplace, altar and an armour; the 1st Fl for the queen and the 2nd for the king.
 Our tour guide was very witty and sarcastic, which was, however, wasted on non-native anglophones.
 Like Neuschwanstein, the walls were painted with murals depicting the Middle Ages and popular folklore, such as Tristan & Isolde, later transposed to an opera by Wagner.
 It is interesting to note that the murals are in its original form, meaning that the colours are still the same as it had been in the 19th C.

 Other interesting facts: